postworthy/SocksWebProxy/README.md

 #####For Open Source Projects

-If you are developing and distributing open source applications under the GPL License, then you are free to use Postworthy under the GPL License.
+If you are developing and distributing open source applications under the GPL License, then you are free to use this project under the GPL License.
 <a href="http://www.gnu.org/licenses/gpl-faq.html">GPL FAQ</a>

 #####Commercial, Enterprise and Government Projects

-Contact me at Landon.Key@gmail.com for more information on Commercial, Enterprise, and Government use of the Postworthy tools.
+Contact me at Landon.Key@gmail.com for more information on Commercial, Enterprise, and Government use of the this project.